SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 2. Implement your data setup in a script called `data.py`.
 The data was saved using `torch.save`, so to load it you should use `torch.load`.

+    !!! warning "Saving the model"

+        When saving the model, you should use `torch.save(model.state_dict(), "model.pt")` and when loading the model you should use `model.load_state_dict(torch.load("model.pt"))`.
+If you do `torch.save(model, "model.pt")` this can lead to problems when loading the model later on, as it will try to not only save the model weights but also the model definition.
+This can lead to problems if you change the model definition later on (which you most likely is going to do).

 3. Implement training and evaluation of your model in `main.py` script.
 The `main.py` script should be able to take an additional subcommands indicating if the model should train or evaluate.
 It will look something like this: